jessonfoo/p002/week_6/2_drawer_debugger/readme.md

 ## Learning Competencies
 - Use error messages to correct syntax mistakes and/or drive development
-- Define a method's responsiblity
+- Define a method's responsibility

 ## Summary